The Center for Education of the College of Physicians of Philadelphia

 Jeanene considers herself a youth advocate, resource finder and social liaison.
 She loves animals, long walks on the beach in tropical climates, working with youth, and connecting people.

-Meredith Sellers is the Arts Instructor and Programs Assistant.
+Meredith Sellers is the Arts and Accessibility Programs Coordinator.
 She provides support for a variety of Center for Education programs and develops arts programming for the Mütter including drawing classes, workshops, film and video, and more.
 She earned her BFA from the Maryland Institute College of Art in 2010 and received her MFA in 2012 from the University of Pennsylvania.
 Meredith has taught at UPenn, Temple University, the Mural Arts Program, the Free Library of Philadelphia, and Fleisher Arts Memorial.
 She is thrilled to be bringing new cross-disciplinary arts programming to the museum.